Coronary Artery Bypass Graft (CABG)

 56-45 Main Street, 3S – Room 387

 Brooklyn, NY 11215

 During CABG surgery, the surgeon takes a blood vessel from the chest, arms, or legs and uses it to route blood around blockages in the coronary arteries in order to restore adequate blood circulation to the heart.
-For the main bypass, the internal mammary artery is taken from the undersurface of the breastbone and attached to the heart.
-For additional bypasses, an artery or vein is taken from another area of the body.
-This can often be done endoscopically so that a large incision in the leg is no longer necessary.

 In select cases, coronary artery bypass grafting can be performed without the use of the heart-lung machine.
 In this "beating heart" (also called off-pump) technique, a small vertical incision is made in the chest, and a mechanical stabilizing device is used to restrict movement of the heart so that the surgeon can perform surgery while the heart is beating.
 The heart maintains its own rhythm without the assistance of the heart-lung machine.